AgustinRow/koibanx-backend-challenge/README.md

 ## Test

-For execute all the test,
+For execute the test suit,

 ```
 npm run test